SinhaWiz/FlavourFiT/README.md

 ---

-Thank you for using **FitFlavour**!
+Thank you for using **FlavourFiT**!
 Stay healthy and enjoy your journey to wellness! 🌱